Genadyne Consulting

 This principle becomes apparent, among other ways, through the manifestation of a universal, dimensionless biological constant, first noted by the author (Lieber, 1998a)

-This constant, numerically equivalent to the Golden Ratio, 1.618, was found to compose the dimensional constants of physics.
-Among other matters, this constant defines or manifests an underlying developmental, dynamical pattern in all physical and biological phenomena.
+This constant, numerically equivalent to the Golden Ratio, 1.618, was found to compose the universal dimensional constants of physics.
+Among other matters, this constant, which is universal, defines or manifests an underlying developmental, dynamical pattern in all physical and biological phenomena.

 On the much higher organizational level or scale of biological phenomena, this dynamical pattern is readily manifested in the spiral/vortical morphology of many plants and animals, and their parts, e.g., pinecones.
 Photographs (Figures 9a thru 14) show this particular morphology.